bmartinowich/DSI-DC-2-stage/curriculum/Week-09/9.04-timeseries-autocorrelation-cont/readme.md

 - Prior definition and Python functions for moving averages and autocorrelation
 - Prior exposure to linear regression with discussion of coefficients and residuals
 - `pip install statsmodels` (should be included with Anaconda)

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- `pip install statsmodels` (should be included with Anaconda)
-- Run through the code examples in the lesson plan, and prepare to utilize as a live coding exercise (or distribute to students in the form of an ipython notebook if you desire)
-- Create a general slide deck
-- Read through datasets and starter/solution code
-- Add to any Additional Resources

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |